lmcrean/Crocodile-Kingdom/README.md

 - [Code-sketch's step by step Memory Game tutorial](https://www.youtube.com/watch?v=ZniVgo8U7ek) for a memory game with flex: display.
 This was used as a starting point for the project, and was adapted to suit the project's needs.
 - [Confetti](https://www.npmjs.com/package/canvas-confetti) by Kiril Vatev was used as a fun feature to celebrate the player's match.
-- [Mute / Unmute Button](https://codepen.io/giannisrig/pen/RYJPzb)with Material Design Animation by Giannis Riganas was used to add a mute button to the game.
+- [Mute / Unmute Button](https://codepen.io/giannisrig/pen/RYJPzb) with Material Design Animation by Giannis Riganas was used to add a mute button to the game.
 - [Bootstrap Progress Bar](https://www.w3schools.com/bootstrap/bootstrap_progressbars.asp) was used to create the progress bar for the attempts counter.
+- [Hoverboard](https://github.com/lmcrean/Hoverboard), the previous project by the author, was used as a boilerplate structure of the project, and was imported at the beginning of the project.
+The rationale for this was to start the project with a structure that was already familiar to the author.

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)

+***

 ## 6.2.
 Stack Overflow and indirect support